MEET ALDERMAN ANTHONY A. BEALE

 There are 19 standing committees that work with individual departments on the execution of city activities, and review proposed ordinances, resolutions and orders before they are voted on by the full council.

-Transportation and Public Way
+Committee on Transportation and Public Way